C-ITS: Cooperative Intelligent Transport Systems and Services

 Cooperative Intelligent Transport Systems (C-ITS) refers to transport systems, where the cooperation between two or more ITS sub-systems (personal, vehicle, roadside and central) enables and provides an ITS service that offers better quality and an enhanced service level, compared to the same ITS service provided by only one of the ITS sub-systems.

-According to the C-ITS Deployment Platform having been organised by the European Commission, cooperative Intelligent Transport Systems (C-ITS) shall use mature ad-hoc short-range (like Car2X) and wide-area communication technologies (like 3G, 4G, future 5G) that allow road vehicles to communicate with other vehicles, traffic signals, roadside infrastructure and other road users.
+According to the C-ITS Deployment Platform having been organised by the European Commission, cooperative Intelligent Transport Systems (C-ITS) shall use mature ad-hoc short-range (like ETSI ITS G5) and complementing wide-area communication technologies (like 3G, 4G, future 5G) that allow road vehicles to communicate with other vehicles, traffic signals, roadside infrastructure and other road users.
 The cooperative V2X systems are also known as vehicle-to-vehicle communications (V2V), vehicle-to-infrastructure communications (V2I) or vehicle-to-person (V2P) communications.
-[C-ITS Platform Final Report] In summary, the wireless data exchange between the different actors and ITS stations is named cooperative V2X communication.
+[C-ITS Platform Final Report] In summary, the wireless data exchange between the different actors and ITS stations and related functions are named cooperative V2X communication.
 It supports a number of information, warning and assistance services which will be gradually deployed in coordinated innovation phases during the oncoming years.

 The CAR 2 CAR Communication Consortium members build their C-ITS deployment plans on cooperative V2X short-range communications that performs everywhere at any time via local ad-hoc networks in the 5.9 GHz band.
-This so called Car2X communication uses the European standard ETSI ITS-G5 which is based on the US market IEEE 802.11p WLAN standard especially designed for automotive applications.
-The successor standard IEEE 802.11bd offers a seamless evolution of the radio technology which ensures efficient use of the allocated spectrum, continuous operation of implemented services and by this safeguarding of investments already taken.
-In comparison with other communication technologies, ITS-G5 displays some features well designed for safety-related applications: a. o. locally self-organising ad-hoc networks, performing everywhere at any time, data transmission for free (not requiring subscription), robustness, fulfilling functional safety requirements and independence of third-party commercial driven decisions and of other commercial communication networks.
-The limited communication range of ITS-G5 additionally supports the design features for meeting the privacy requirements considering the European GDPR.
-Furthermore, the Consortium and Car2X are committed to the provision of mitigation of interference with other existing communication systems (e.g. tolling) used in neighboured channels.
+This so called cooperative V2X communication uses the European standard ETSI ITS G5 which is based on the US market IEEE 802.11p WLAN standard especially designed for automotive applications.
+The successor standard IEEE 802.11bd offers improved performance and a seamless evolution of the radio technology which ensures efficient use of the allocated spectrum, continuous operation of implemented services and by this safeguarding of investments already taken.
+In comparison with other communication technologies, ETSI ITS G5 displays some features well designed for safety-related applications: a. o. locally self-organising ad-hoc networks, performing everywhere at any time, data transmission for free (not requiring subscription), robustness, fulfilling functional safety requirements and independence of third-party commercial driven decisions and of other commercial communication networks.
+The limited communication range of ETSI ITS G5 additionally supports the design features for meeting the privacy requirements considering the European GDPR.
+Furthermore, the Consortium and the developed cooperative V2X systems are committed to the provision of mitigation of interference with other existing communication systems (e.g. tolling, urban rail) used in neighboured channels of the allocated ITS spectrum at 5.9 GHz.

 The automotive Intelligent Transport Systems (ITS) standards are developed and maintained by the European Standardisation Organisation ETSI TC ITS.
 All released standards are published on the website of ETSI TC ITS Committee.
 The most important standards for interoperability are released as European Norms.

 For wide area communication, other types of networks and technologies provide advantages.
-Hence, in terms of a hybrid approach, ITS-G5 can be complemented with other mature communications like cellular systems (3G, 4G, future 5G) and broadcast systems (RDS-TMC, DAB+).
+Hence, in terms of a hybrid approach, ETSI ITS G5 can be complemented with other mature communications like cellular systems (3G, 4G, or 5G) and broadcast systems (RDS-TMC, DAB+).
 The explanation video of DATEX II outlines this approach from the road operators´ view.

-In a cooperative road traffic scenario, Car2X communication units are implemented in vehicles and traffic infrastructure, and exchange data with each other via the cooperative V2X short-range ad-hoc network.
+In a cooperative road traffic scenario, cooperative V2X communication units – so called ITS stations – are implemented in vehicles and traffic infrastructure, and exchange data with each other via the cooperative V2X short-range ad-hoc network.
 Multiple times per second, on-board units in the vehicles communicate data such as their position, speed and driving direction.
 Additionally, they send out event triggered messages about special incidents, such as an emergency braking, a vehicle defect or a slippery road detected.
 So-called roadside units in the traffic infrastructure inform e.g. about signal phases of traffic lights, speed limits or road works.

-Thanks to the efforts of the C2C-CC, the data elements and formats of these messages are standardised and harmonised so that vehicles of different manufacturers and brands are able to communicate with each other also across borders.
-To ensure the privacy of the road users, the messages are anonymised by pseudonyms changing regularly.
+Thanks to the efforts of the CAR 2 CAR Communication Consortium, the data elements and formats of these messages are standardised and harmonised so that vehicles of different manufacturers and brands are able to communicate with each other also across borders.
+To ensure the privacy of the road users, the messages are anonymised by pseudonyms changing regularly avoiding long-term tracking.
 Security requires signing of the messages making them tamper proof.

-The Car2X cooperative data exchange between the road users and with the infrastructure works anywhere and at every time where cooperative users come closer to each other.
-By reducing the distance between cooperative users, the quality of Car2X communication improves.
+The cooperative V2X data exchange between the road users and with the infrastructure works anywhere and at every time where cooperative users come closer to each other.
+By reducing the distance between cooperative users, the quality of cooperative V2X communication improves.
 By this principle, critical road safety situations and resulting accidents can be avoided.
 Manually driven vehicles profit from cooperative V2X as well as all levels of assistance and automation up to fully self-driving cooperative automated vehicles.

 Services such as providing information about traffic light signal phases and their predicted changes or barriers on the route in real time furthermore support smooth and comfortable travelling.
 By avoiding strong accelerations / decelerations, fuel / energy consumption of vehicles can be reduced with favoured effects on lowering noise and emissions.
-Thus, Car2X cooperative V2X services are also linked to improvements in safety of vulnerable road users (VRUs), driving comfort, traffic efficiency and environmental effects of transport.
+Sophisticated sensors of vehicles and in road infrastructure are able to detect other road participants.
+In case a detected road participant is not equipped with a cooperative V2X system cooperative Day 2+ systems will shared the object information via the collective perception message.
+Thus, cooperative V2X services are also linked to improvements in safety of vulnerable road users (VRUs), driving comfort, traffic efficiency and environmental effects of transport.

 The CAR 2 CAR Communication Consortium is committed to saving lives by aiming to assist accident free traffic (vision zero) as soon as possible.
 For reaching this ambitious goal a service and use case roadmap clusters innovation phases building on each other and supporting all SAE levels of automation.
 Day 1 services focus on exchanging information enhancing foresighted driving.
 Day 2 services improve the service quality and share perception and awareness information.
 Day 3+ adds further sophisticated services like sharing intentions, supporting negotiation and cooperation that paves the way towards cooperative accident free automated driving.

-Day 1 services are being deployed and are already available in cooperative vehicles on European roads.
+Day 1 services are being deployed and are already available in cooperative V2X vehicles on European roads.
 Services related to phases of Day 2 and Day 3+ are investigated in R&D projects that are generating the knowledge for developing related customised functions and standards.
-Having tested and demonstrated the new functionalities and enabling technologies, the innovations are fed into the profiling of the next deployment phase.
+Having tested and demonstrated the new functionalities and enabling technologies, the innovations are fed into standardisation and profiling of the next deployment phase.

 Some of the illustrations of use cases are shown below.